 Growth rates are calculated to monitor historical and recent trends in the issuance of securities by euro area residents broken down by sector, maturity and currency.
 The growth rates exclude any changes to the outstanding amounts which are not due to transactions.

 The euro area securities issues statistics provide a sectoral breakdown of euro area residents issuing securities denominated either in euro or in other currencies.
-For euro area residents, the sectoral breakdown is in line with the ESA 95, whenever appropriate and possible, and distinguishes primarily between five types of issuer (ESA 95 code numbers in brackets):
+For euro area residents, the sectoral breakdown is in line with the ESA 2010, whenever appropriate and possible, and distinguishes primarily between five types of issuer (the ESA 2010 code numbers are given in brackets):

-The provision of securities issues statistics is important for better monetary and financial analysis of the euro area.
-Debt and equity issuance constitutes an alternative to traditional bank loans (see the February 2001 issue of the ECB’s Monthly Bulletin).
+Securities issues statistics enhance monetary and financial analyses of the euro area.
+Debt and equity issuance constitutes an alternative to traditional bank financing (see the article entitled “Characteristics of corporate finance in the euro area” in the February 2001 issue of the ECB’s Monthly Bulletin).
 Holders of financial assets view securities issued by “non-banks” as partial substitutes for bank deposits and negotiable instruments issued by banks.
 Securities issues statistics therefore complement monetary statistics.
-Over time, shifts between direct finance (through securities markets) and indirect finance (through the banking system) may affect the transmission mechanism of monetary policy, and as such shifts may change the euro area financial structure.
-A sectoral breakdown of issuing activity highlights the relative importance of public and private sector demand on capital markets and helps to account for movements in market interest rates, particularly in the case of medium to long-term maturities.
+Over time, shifts between direct finance (through securities markets) and indirect finance (through the banking system) may affect the transmission mechanism of monetary policy and change the financial structure of the euro area.
+A sectoral breakdown of securities issuance highlights the relative importance of public and private sector demand on capital markets and helps to account for movements in market interest rates, particularly in the case of medium to long-term maturities.
 Data on the outstanding amount of securities also indicate the depth of capital markets.
-Furthermore, information on securities issues in euro (by euro area residents and non-residents) is used to assess the role of the euro in international financial markets.
+Furthermore, information on securities issues denominated in euro (by euro area residents and non-residents) is used to assess the role of the euro in international financial markets.

-The national central banks (NCBs) of the Eurosystem collectively cover all issues by euro area residents.
+The Eurosystem’s national central banks collectively cover all securities issuance by euro area residents.

 Securities issues statistics are broken down into debt securities and equity securities.

-Debt securities issues are further broken down according to the currency denomination “euro denominations” or “other currencies”, their maturity (short and long-term) and by sector, of which there are eight.
+Debt securities issues are further broken down according to currency denomination (“euro denominations” or “other currencies”), maturity (short-term and long-term) and sector, of which there are eight.
 “Stocks” refers to outstanding amounts and “flows” to gross issuance, redemptions and net issuance.
 For long-term debt securities, statistics are available separately for fixed and variable coupon debt securities.
 Finally, statistics on all non-euro area residents’ debt securities issued in euro are reported by the Bank for International Settlements.
 The growth rates and seasonally adjusted statistics for debt securities are available for the individual breakdowns where relevant.

-Quoted shares are broken down into stocks and flows statistics covering four sectors and the corresponding growth rates.
+Listed shares are broken down into stocks and flows statistics covering four sectors, together with the corresponding growth rates.

 Stock & Flows